CYBERSECURITY A-Z

 Threats, meanwhile, are the potential sources of harm or danger that can exploit vulnerabilities and cause harm to your organization’s assets.
 Threats can come in various forms, such as cybercriminals, malware, or even natural disasters.

-After understanding the differences between vulnerabilities, risks, and threats, it’s crucial to clarify the distinction between vulnerability management and vulnerability assessment.
-While vulnerability assessment focuses on identifying vulnerabilities within your organization’s systems, vulnerability management takes it a step further by including the process of prioritizing, mitigating, and monitoring these vulnerabilities over time.
+After understanding the differences between vulnerabilities, risks and threats, it’s crucial to clarify the distinction between vulnerability management and vulnerability assessment.
+While vulnerability assessment focuses on identifying vulnerabilities within your organization’s systems, vulnerability management takes it a step further by prioritizing, mitigating and monitoring these vulnerabilities over time.

 Effective vulnerability management involves a comprehensive approach that combines continuous vulnerability assessment, risk analysis, and remediation strategies.
 By implementing a vulnerability management program, organizations can proactively identify and address vulnerabilities, reducing the risk of exploitation and potential damage to their systems.